radaisystems/nlm-scrubber-docker/README.md

 The docker image can be downloaded from [docker hub](https://hub.docker.com/r/radaisystems/nlm-scrubber) or built via `make build`.

-Once run the container will deidentify anything in `/tmp/once_off/input` and output it to `/tmp/once_off/output`.
+Once run the container will deidentify anything in `/tmp/once_off/input` and output it to `/tmp/once_off/output` (these directories are *inside* the container).
 The input files can be limited by defining the `SCRUBBER_REGEX` environmental variables.

+Mounting a local volume to `/tmp/once_off/input` and another to `/tmp/once_off/output` will allow you to deidentify and save items on your host machine.

 ## scrub.sh